 One of VP's biggest priorities is keeping her videos fun for people of all ages.
 "I can't express how grateful I am to have a career that I truly love.
 I get to connect with people all around the world.
 People watch me in their offices, schools, homes, etc. I am truly blessed to have such a large platform to reach people."

-VenetianPrincess has produced and starred in nationally & internationally distributed commercial videos for MTV, HBO, Universal Pictures, Universal Studios, Nestlé, FOX, Kelloggs, and many other major brands.
+VenetianPrincess has produced and starred in nationally & internationally distributed commercials for MTV, HBO, Universal Pictures, Universal Studios, Heineken, Nestlé, FOX, Kelloggs, and many other major brands.

-As an extension of her Youtube channel, VP now owns a successful New Media Production company.
-In 2011, her company signed a partnership with Sony Music, ATV division and she officially became a Sony ATV artist.
+As an extension of her Youtube channel, VP owns a successful New Media Production company.
+In 2011, her company signed a partnership with Sony Music, and she officially became a Sony ATV artist.

-VP resides with her husband, cat and three dogs.
+VP resides with her husband, cat, and three dogs (three are rescues).
 Outside of her videos, she is passionate about animal rescue and her spare time includes decorating, antiquing, and watching old hollywood films.

 You can check out national press articles and television segments featuring VP here.

-VenetianPrincess has produced and distributed commercial videos for MTV, HBO, Universal Pictures, Universal Studios, Nestlé, FOX, Kelloggs, and many other major brands.
+VenetianPrincess has produced and distributed commercials for MTV, HBO, Universal Pictures, Universal Studios, Nestlé, FOX, Kelloggs, Toyota, and many other major brands.

-- With about 1 million registered subscribers, The VP channel has been ranked as the longest standing #1 female on YouTube at over two years
+- With about 1 million registered subscribers, The VP channel has been ranked as the longest standing #1 female on YouTube for about three years

 - VP's videos have received over 380 million views.